-But documents don't check your systems.
+But documents don't check your environments.
 The work to verify that your infrastructure follows security standards is often manual, time intensive, and error prone.
-Manually demonstrating compliance for an audit, for example, can take weeks just to provide a snapshot of a single moment.
+For example, if you need to manually demonstrate compliance for an audit, it can take weeks just to provide a snapshot of a single moment in time.

-Policy as code lets you automate compliance with security benchmarks and best practices.
-The code does the job of both documenting the guidelines and testing your systems to ensure they follow those guidelines.
+Policy as code lets you automate compliance using security benchmarks and best practices.
+The code serves two purposes: It documents the security guidelines and it tests your systems to ensure they follow those guidelines.

 cnspec policies and policy bundles

-Each cnspec policy is codified as a collection of queries that check for certain configuration settings.
-For example, the Mondoo Linux Security - Users and Groups policy includes these assertions:
+Each cnspec policy is codified as a collection of checks that test for certain configuration settings.
+For example, the Mondoo Linux Security - Users and Groups policy includes these checks: